P-p-H-d/mlib/README.md

 * name: it is a mandatory argument that is the prefix used to generate all functions and types,
 * type: it is a mandatory argument that the basic element of the container,
 * oplist: it is an optional argument that defines the methods associated to the type.
 The provided oplist (if provided) shall be the one that is associated to the type, otherwise it won't generate compilable code.
 If there is no oplist parameter provided, a globally registered oplist associated to the type is used if possible, or the basic oplist for basic C types is used.
 This oplist will be used to handle internally the objects of the container.

+The 'type' given to any templating macro can be either an integer, a float, a boolean, an enum, a named structure, a named union, a pointer to such types, or a typedef alias of any C type: in fact, the only constraint is that the preprocessing concatenation between 'type' and 'variable' into 'type variable' shall be a valid C expression.
+Therefore the 'type' cannot be a C array or a function pointer and you shall use a typedef as an intermediary named type for such types.

 This generic interface is specified as follow: